-As a result, organizations are seeing explosive growth in video streaming on their networks — and more and more IT leaders are seeking out streaming solutions that will enable their companies to securely stream video at scale without compromising the performance of their other mission-critical technologies.
+As a result, businesses are seeing explosive growth in internal video streaming — and more and more IT leaders are seeking out enterprise video streaming solutions that will enable their companies to securely deliver video at scale to both on-site and remote teams without compromising the performance of their other mission-critical technologies.

 Video Sprawl Behind the Firewall

-Wainhouse Research (WR), an independent analyst firm that focuses on critical issues in the unified communications and collaboration market, recently published survey results that showed four out of five business leaders say that their organizations are now using asynchronous video streaming technologies for business communications.
+Wainhouse Research (WR), an independent analyst firm that focuses on critical issues in the unified communications and collaboration market, recently published survey results that showed four out of five business leaders say that their organizations are now using asynchronous video streaming technologies for both live streaming and on-demand video communications.

-Moreover, those businesses that are using streaming video are streaming a ton of recorded content on their networks — last year, the percentage of respondents reporting that their organizations had set up 100 or more one-to-many video streaming events over the course of the preceding twelve months was nearly double what it was just two years prior.
+Moreover, those businesses that are leveraging on-demand, recorded videos, for everything from corporate communications to employee onboarding, are streaming a ton of video content on their networks — last year, the percentage of respondents reporting that their organizations had set up 100 or more one-to-many video streaming events over the course of the preceding twelve months was nearly double what it was just two years prior.

-Is the Health of Your Network at Risk?
+Is the Health of Your Corporate Network at Risk?

-So how do businesses make it easy to reliably stream corporate videos from anywhere, keep video streams secure, and not compromise the network?
+So how do businesses make it easy for employees to reliably stream live and on-demand video content from anywhere, keep video streams and confidential data secure, and not compromise the corporate network?

-With a video platform built for streaming video at scale.
+With an enterprise video platform built for streaming video at scale.

 Of course, not all video streaming solutions work the same way.
-And while there is no “one-size-fits-all” solution for deploying video streaming, a video platform that includes flexible integration options can help any business optimize video streaming on its existing network infrastructure — as easily as possible.
+And while there is no “one-size-fits-all” solution for deploying video, an enterprise video platform that includes flexible integration options can help any business optimize video streaming on its existing network infrastructure — as easily as possible.
 Think of it as a private YouTube for your business.

-6 Things to Look For in an Enterprise Video Streaming Solution
+6 Things to Look For in a Video Streaming Solution

 1. Delivers Video Content via HTTP-Based Streaming

-Organizations that adopt a video platform whose infrastructure uses modern HTTP-based streaming ultimately stand to benefit from reduced costs, easier management, improved scalability, and an optimized viewing experience for all users.
-HTTP-based live streaming (HLS) delivers video more efficiently across networks while reducing the need for complex solutions like overlay networks, custom protocols or specialized servers.
+Organizations that adopt an enterprise video platform whose infrastructure uses modern HTTP-based streaming ultimately stand to benefit from reduced costs, easier management, improved scalability, and an optimized viewing experience for all users.
+HTTP-based live streaming (HLS) delivers video more efficiently across internal networks while reducing the need for complex solutions like overlay networks, custom protocols or specialized video streaming servers.
 For both live and on-demand video, HTTP-based streaming gives you faster video startup times, reduced buffering, unmatched scalability, and higher-quality playback on any device for both internal and external audiences.